Bagoong monamon

 Bagoong monamon, bagoong monamon-dilis, or simply bagoong and bugguong munamon in Ilocano, is a common ingredient used in the Philippines and particularly in Northern Ilocano cuisine.
 It is made by fermenting salted anchovies ("monamon" or "munamon" in Ilocano) which is not designed, nor customarily used for immediate consumption since it is completely raw.

 Description

-Therefore, it is used as a cooking ingredient, upon when it is cooked alone, it can be used as an accompaniment to traditional food dishes.
-To most Westerners unfamiliar with this condiment, the smell can be extremely repulsive.
+It is often used as a cooking ingredient, although it is also regularly used as an accompaniment to traditional food dishes.
+To most Westerners unfamiliar with this condiment, the smell can be repulsive.
 Bagoong is however, an essential ingredient in many curries and sauces.

-This bagoong is smoother than bagoong terong, however, they are similar in flavor.
+This type of bagoong is smoother than bagoong terong, although they are similar in flavor.
 The odor is unique and smells strongly of fish.
 Fish sauce, common throughout Southeast Asian cuisine, is a by-product of the bagoong process.
 Known as patis, it is distinguished as the clear refined layer floating on the thicker bagoong, itself.
 Patis and bagoong can be interchanged in recipes, depending on personal taste and preference.